KaustubhRai/KaustubhRai.github.io/content/posts/fourth_article.md

 {{<image src="/grinch.gif" alt="grinch" position="center" style="border-radius: 8px;">}}

 Their intelligence team had prepared for this exact scenario but it didn't help that the security center was completely empty!
 McSkidy sighed and dragged herself to the office to save Christmas.

+I tried to catalog my notes for each day while solving those tasks.

 🌓 DAY 1 - [IDOR](https://raikaustubh.notion.site/DAY-1-IDOR-fe575044177f4aac94768a2ada0c37b8)